AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-59036-exception-occurs-when-loading-product-prices.md

 An exception occurs when loading product prices with both lower and upper bounds set to *$0*.

-## Description

 The issue is occurring because the algorithm does not account for NULL values when loading the query with price ranges.
-To fix this, we can check if both the lower and upper ranges are NULL, and if they are, assign a value of 0 for both limits.
+To fix this, we can check if both the lower and upper ranges are NULL, and if they are, assign a value of *0* for both limits.
 This should prevent any errors from being thrown.

 <u>Steps to reproduce</u>: